Kochise/GC-GreatCode/README.md

 * How to use it

-To get the program working, you need to set several parameters.
+To get the program working, you need to set several parameters, see 'GC.txt'.

 * Some infos